Whether you have a blog, online store, or a regular website that you want to look amazing, it pays to optimize each

-You can convert from PNG to JPEG, but you don’t gain any quality by converting a JPEG to a PNG file.
+You can convert from PNG to JPEG, but you don’t optimize any quality by converting a JPEG to a PNG file.
 That’s because a JPG file is already stored in what’s called a lossy format—the image data has already been lost when it was compressed, so you can’t magically bring it back.
 For example, if you only have your logo as a JPG, you’ll need to go directly to your designer and ask for a PNG from their original design program, rather than trying to reverse-engineer a PNG from a JPEG.